 In anticipation of a long hot summer spent in the garden, why not revive your metal garden furniture?
-As with most renovation jobs the hard work comes at the beginning, with hours spent scraping, sanding and scrubbing on a close summer’s day not to be recommended.
-Add to that the pollen, dust and flying insects of summer that can mar paintwork, and a spring project is definitely the better option.
-For the topcoat always try to wait for the perfect day – dry, slightly overcast though with no threat of rain.
+As with most renovation jobs the hard work comes at the beginning, with hours spent scraping, sanding and scrubbing; performing these tasks on a close summer’s day not to be recommended.
+Add to that the pollen, dust and summer flying insects that can mar paintwork, and painting metal garden furniture begins to look even more like a project best for spring.
+For the topcoat always try to wait for the perfect day – dry, slightly overcast, with no threat of rain.

 Discover lots more repair hacks on our dedicated DIY pages.

 Metal garden furniture will invariably stay looking good for longer if you are able to store it in a shed over the winter months.
 However, if you’re short of garden storage or if solid benches are just too heavy to move around, make sure the legs are not left to stand on wet grass and cover with plastic sheeting to offer some protection against the rain and snow.

 Inspired to start a few more garden projects?
 Go and check out our garden hub page for more ideas.

 - Work gloves

 - Dust sheet

 Check the bolts holding the table and chairs together.
 Any missing or rusted ones must be replaced.
 Choose a spanner to exactly match the size of the nut.
 If it fails to undo them, spray with release oil, such as WD40, then wait and try again.

 A tap with a hammer will help break the corrosion binding the nut and bolt together, but beware of doing this on cast iron, which is brittle and cracks easily.
 As a last resort, saw through stubborn nuts and bolts with a hacksaw.
 Replace with new, corrosion-resistant ones.